 - As I said, cookies made with almond flour can easily crumble; one way to prevent this is to let the cookies cool on the baking sheet for 20-30 minutes before serving.

-- STORE – Store leftover cookies in an airtight container or bag on the counter for up to five days.
+- Refrigerate – Store leftover cookies in an airtight container or bag on the counter for up to five days.

-- FREEZER – Add cookies to a freezer-safe container or bag; they will keep in the freezer for two months.
+- Freeze – Add cookies to a freezer-safe container or bag; keto chocolate chip cookies will keep in the freezer for two months.